kiyaboapp/kiyabo-app-cli/README.md

 #### 32-bit
 kiyabo32.bat --help

-> You’ll see a colorful ASCII banner and full help.
+> You'll see a colorful ASCII banner and full help.

 ---